Reference & Information Literacy Department Collection Policy

 Scope of the Reference & Information Literacy Collection

-The Reference & Information Literacy Help Desk develops and maintains a reference collection that primarily supports the teaching, research, and service needs of those working in all academic disciplines at the University, including the needs of undergraduates, graduate students, teaching faculty, researchers, and staff.
+The Reference & Information Literacy Department develops and maintains a reference collection that primarily supports the teaching, research, and service needs of those working in all academic disciplines at the University, including the needs of undergraduates, graduate students, teaching faculty, researchers, and staff.
 The collection also provides support to the information needs of the general public.
-Fogler Library is designated the Science, Technology and Business Library for the State of Maine.
+Fogler Library is the designated State Research Library for Business, Science, and Technology.

 Responsibilities for Reference & Information Literacy Help Desk Collection Development

-Subject librarians within Reference & Information Literacy Help are responsible for Reference & Information Literacy Help Desk collection development.
-Each permanent subject librarian is assigned one or more subject areas to develop, making recommendations to the Head of the Reference & Information Literacy Help Desk.
-In addition to their assigned areas, all Reference & Information Literacy Help Desk librarians are responsible for recommending general Reference Services resources.
+Subject librarians within the Reference & Information Literacy Department are responsible for Reference collection development.
+Each permanent subject librarian is assigned one or more subject areas to develop, making recommendations to the Head of the Reference & Information Literacy Department.
+In addition to their assigned areas, all Reference & Information Literacy librarians are responsible for recommending general Reference resources.
 Suggestions from others are also welcomed.
-The Head of the Reference & Information Literacy Help Desk coordinates collection development for the department and makes the final decision on materials for purchase from funds budgeted for the Reference & Information Literacy Help Desk.
+The Head of the Reference & Information Literacy Department coordinates collection development for the department and makes the final decision on materials for purchase from funds budgeted for the Reference & Information Literacy Department.

 Selection and Weeding

-The Reference & Information Literacy Help Desk Collection includes access to:
+The Reference & Information Literacy collection includes access to:

 Almanacs and Yearbooks – Current editions of most standard, general U.S., and Canadian almanacs and the latest editions of some specialized almanacs deemed appropriate for the curriculum

 Atlases – Biomedical, geographical, and social atlases pertinent to needs of users

 Bibliographies – Some bibliographies on broad curricular topics, as well as topics of considerable current interest; bibliographies with a narrow subject scope are not selected for the collection